 for all may be obtained at the Township Building.

----HEIGHT OF GRASS AND WEEDS ARE RESTRICTED.
+---HEIGHT OF GRASS AND WEEDS IS RESTRICTED.
 This is a reminder that all property owners are responsible to maintain their

-properties and not permit any grass or weeds or any vegetation whatsoever to grow
+properties and not permit any grass or weeds to grow or remain on their premises that

 ---THINK BEFORE YOU WASH YOUR VEHICLE.
 Today, the "greenest" way to wash your car is to take it to an automatic car